 - The poverty of nations: a relational perspective, Bristol: Policy Press.

-- The economics of Universal Credit: submission to the House of Lords Economic Affairs Committee (MS Word document).
+- The economics of Universal Credit: submission to the House of Lords Economic Affairs Committee.

 The page of Open Access materials in this blog includes previously published books, papers and reports.
-Six of the books listed above are now available free of charge on open access:
+Seven of the books listed above are now available free of charge on open access:

 - Stigma and social welfare (1984)